 Daily value.
 This shows the percentage of a certain nutrient in a food, based on a 2,000-calorie diet.
 The daily value gives you an idea of a food's nutrient contribution to your diet; 5% or less is considered low for that nutrient, 10% to 19% is good, and 20% or more is high.

-Dietary fiber.
+Dietary fiber .
 The part of plant foods that we cannot digest.
-Whole grains, and fruits, vegetables, nuts, and seeds contain fiber.
-Fiber helps fill you up, and you need at least 25 to 38 grams daily.
+Whole grains, fruits, vegetables, nuts, and seeds contain fiber.
+Fiber helps fill you up, can help lower cholesterol, and keeps you regular.
+You need at least 25 to 38 grams daily.
 To be considered high in fiber, a food must contain least 5 grams per serving.

 Enriched.
 Enriched foods have nutrients added to them to replace those lost during food processing.
 B vitamins, for example, are lost when wheat is processed into white flour, so these nutrients are later added back.